 French Communist Party leader Georges Marchais has emphasised his wish that the Communist Party in Spain will soon be legalised.

-French Communist Party leader Georges Marchais has emphasised his wish that the Communist Party in Spain will soon be legalised.
+Background: French Communist Party leader Georges Marchais has emphasised his wish that the Communist Party in Spain will soon be legalised.
 Monsieur Marchais was speaking to reporters at Orly airport, Paris, on Friday (3 March) -- shortly after returning from a meeting in Madrid with Spanish and Italian Communist Party leaders Santiago Carrillo and Enrico Berlinguer.

 SYNOPSIS: Their talks aroused considerable public interest in Spain, where the Communist Party is still illegal.
 An application to legalise the Party is at present under consideration by the Spanish Supreme Court and a decision is expected within a month.
 In a communique at the end of their talks, the three Communist leaders said that the legalisation of the Party was an essential part of Spain's return to democracy.